 Emma Franks (b.
-1972), visual artist and Jewish feminist, was raised in Essex and now lives and works in London.
-She is engaged with themes of intersectional identity and the many taboos facing women and patriarchal ideals of womanhood.
-A multidisciplinary artist who creates paintings, costumes, performance and artist books, Emma has made work about pregnancy, motherhood, the menopause, and mental illness.
-Emma endeavours to make work that is raw and based on her own truth which is sometimes shocking in its refusal to sugar coat these subjects.
+1972), visual artist and feminist, was raised in Essex and now lives and works in London.
+A multidisciplinary artist who creates paintings, costumes, performance and artist books, with themes of pregnancy, motherhood, the menopause, and illness.
+Emma’s work is raw, visceral and based on her own truth which some people find shocking in its refusal to sugar coat these subjects.
 Her deeply personal practice combines lived experiences with strong imagery and personal symbols of power, as well as feminist icons, in rebelliously humorous works.

 Lilith – as rebel and symbol of Jewish female power